jphmrst/cl-nst/branches/v3/README-status.txt

 Look at sample.lisp for the working snippet.

 [April 2008]
-The order of calls is now correct.
+The order of calls is now correct for groups, but not standalone tests.
 To verify:

  :als nst
  :pa nst